-- Double opt-in requires a user to confirm the subscription by clicking a link or a CTA button in an email which is sent right after a person opts in.
+- Double opt-in requires a user to confirm their subscription by clicking a link or CTA button in an email that is sent right after a person opts in.

 Decide which option better suits your business targets.
-As you might guess, the second option can provide you with a higher quality leads, while the first one with a higher quantity of them.
+As you might guess, double opt in provides you with a higher quality leads, while single opt-in provides a higher quantity of leads.

 Keep your sender reputation high

 Sender reputation is a score between 0 and 100 assigned to every email sender by internet service providers.